ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ?TURN=RFC8656}}.

-Since unextended UDP proxying requests carry the target as part of the request, the proxy can protect unauthorized targets by rejecting requests before creating the tunnel, and communicate the rejection reason in response header fields.
+Since unextended UDP proxying requests carry the target as part of the request, the proxy can protect against unauthorized targets by rejecting requests before creating the tunnel, and communicate the rejection reason in response header fields.
 The uncompressed Context ID allows transporting datagrams to and from any target.
 Clients that keep the uncompressed Context ID open need to be able to receive from all targets.
-If the UDP proxy were to reject unextended UDP proxying requests to some targets (as recommended in
-{{Section 7 of CONNECT-UDP}}), then for bound UDP proxying requests where the uncompressed Context ID is open, the UDP proxy needs to perform checks on the target of each uncompressed Context ID datagram it receives.
+If the UDP proxy were to reject unextended UDP proxying requests to some targets (as recommended in {{Section 7 of CONNECT-UDP}}), then for bound UDP proxying requests where the uncompressed Context ID is open, the UDP proxy needs to perform checks on the target of each uncompressed Context ID datagram it receives.

 Note that if the compression response (COMPRESSION_ACK OR COMPRESSION_CLOSE) cannot be immediately sent due to flow or congestion control, an upper limit